JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: i think i get the idea but i have no clue why it works sometimes and not others

-NS:  the  power  how  ti is  displayed  is determined int he node tree  and that si  important to know that once can change the  strength  we  run  on  a  huge amplification
-NS:  so we  go back to the shader editir  editor  find the bump  node  and notice there is a  strength setting
-NS: it is  by default set to  1.000
+NS:  the  power  how  ti is  displayed  is determined int he node tree  and that si  important to know that once can change the  strength  we  run  on  a  huge amplification  so we  go back to the shader editir  editor  find the bump  node  and notice there is a  strength setting it is  by default set to  1.000

 DS: yes